KarolZubinski/About_Me/README.md

 ## About me

-My name is Karol Żubiński.
+My name is Karol Żubinski.
 At the beginning of 2020 I became interested in software testing.
 This field brought my attention because it gives me the opportunity to acquire multiple new skills, explore new technologies and work on my English.
 Currently,
 I am a Software Tester with more than 4 years of experience and recently associated with a large international marketing agency.